Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Introduction

 \subsection{Calabi--Yau 3-folds and Gorenstein rings}

-In this article, a Calabi--Yau (CY) 3-fold is a three dimensional normal projective algebraic variety $X$ such that \(H^1(X,\cO_X)=0\) and trivial canonical divisor class \(K_X\), having at worst canonical isolated orbifold points as its singularities and admits crepant resolution to a smooth CY 3-fold.
+In this article, a Calabi--Yau (CY) 3-fold is a three dimensional normal projective algebraic variety $X$ such that \(H^1(X,\cO_X)=0\) and the canonical divisor class \(K_X\cong \mathcal{O}_X \).
+We allow $X$ to contain at worst canonical isolated orbifold points and so it admits a crepant resolution to a smooth CY 3-fold.
+We use $X$ for a family of Calabi--Yau 3-folds and one specific representative of the family interchangeably, if no confusion can arise.

 Over the last 4 decades, the study of CY 3-folds has been an important area of research in algebraic geometry and string theory, paving the way for connections between the two areas.
-A key role of CY 3-folds in the string theory was first highlighted by Candelas-Horowitz-Strominger-Witten in \cite{Candelas-1}.
+A key role of CY 3-folds in string theory was first highlighted by Candelas-Horowitz-Strominger-Witten in \cite{Candelas-1}.
 Since then the construction and classification of CY 3-folds have been a subject of unifying interest in both areas of research.
 Some of the initial lists of CY 3-folds were constructed as complete intersections in the product of projective spaces by Candelas--Dale--L\"utken--Schimmrigk \cite{Candelas-CICY} and by Candelas-Lynker-Schimmrigk \cite{Candelas-wp4} as hypersurfaces in the weighted projective space \(\w\PP^4\).

 We construct Calabi--Yau 3-folds as polarized orbifolds \((X, D)\): \(X\) is a normal projective algebraic variety with a choice of an ample \(\bQ\)-Cartier divisor \(D\).
-A choice of \(D\) give rise to graded ring A surjective morphism from a free graded polynomial ring with degree\((x_i)=a_i\), gives the embedding of \(X\) in the weighted projective space \(\bP(a_1,\ldots,a_n). \) If the image of \(X\) is described by a minimal generating set \(f_1,\ldots,f_k\) and \(\II(X)=(f_1,\ldots,f_k)\) then We are interested in the case when \(X\) is a wellformed, quasismooth, and projectively Gorenstein variety.
+A choice of \(D\) gives rise to a graded ring A surjective morphism from a free graded polynomial ring with degree\((x_i)=a_i\), gives the embedding of \(X\) in the weighted projective space \(\bP(a_1,\ldots,a_n). \) If the image of \(X\) is described by a minimal generating set \(f_1,\ldots,f_k\) and \(\II(X)=(f_1,\ldots,f_k)\) then We are interested in the case when \(X\) is a wellformed, quasismooth, and projectively Gorenstein variety.
 Recall that a weighted projective variety $X\subset \w\bP$ of codimension $c$ is wellformed if it does not contain a singular locus of dimension greater than or equal to $c - 1$, it is quasismooth if the punctured affine cone \(\widetilde X\backslash\{0\}\) contains no singularities, and it is projectively Gorenstein if \(R(X, D)\) is Cohen--Macaulay and the canonical divisor \(K_X\) is subcanonical.